-Each permit shall briefly set forth or refer to the information used to develop permit conditions.
+Each permit shall briefly set forth or refer to the information used to develop permit conditions evidence supporting the findings.

-- 7. Each permit issued by the General Manager or the District Engineer shall become effective seven (7) days after the date such permit was issued and remain valid until the date of expiration stated on the permit; or if no date of expiration is stated, or otherwise specified, all such permits shall expire one year from the date of granting said permit. - 8.
+- 7. Each Ppermit issued by the General Manager or the District Engineer shall become effective seven (7) days after the date such Ppermit was issued and remain valid until the date of expiration stated on the Ppermit; or if no date of expiration is stated, or otherwise specified, all such Ppermits shall expire one year from the date of granting said Ppermit. - 8.
 When a property owner wishes to maintain the river channel and/or riverbank on a regular basis, a River Work Permit may be issued by the General Manager or District Engineer upon the approval of an appropriate management plan.
-Permits granted for such ongoing activity under this Rule shall state this basis for termination as follows:
+Permits granted for such ongoing activity under this FRule shall state this basis for termination as follows:

-"This permit shall terminate on the date set forth below; and if no date of termination is set, shall terminate one year after the repeal of this Rule or Regulation."
+"This $\underline{P}\underline{p}$ ermit shall terminate on the date set forth below; and if no date of termination is set, shall terminate one year after the repeal of this $\underline{r}\underline{R}$ ule or Regulation."